serai-dex/serai/processor/README.md

 ### Scanning

-The processor is expected to scan all sufficiently confirmed blocks from a given coin.
-This will create a list of outputs, considered pending.
+Sufficiently confirmed block become finalized in the eyes of the procesor.
+Finalized blocks are scanned and have their outputs emitted, though not acted on.

 ### Reporting

-These outputs are to be placed in a `Batch`, identified by the block containing them.
-Batches are provided in an `Update` to Serai, paired by an agreed upon block number.

-The processor will also produce an `Update` if there have been no batches within the confirmation window.
+The processor reports finalized blocks to the coordinator.
+Once the group acknowledges the block as finalized, they begin a threshold signing protocol to sign the block's outputs as a `Batch`.

+Once the `Batch` is signed, the processor emits an `Update` with the signed batch.
+Serai includes it, definitively ordering its outputs within the context of Serai.

 ### Confirmed Outputs

-Once outputs have been acknowledged by Serai, they are considered confirmed.
-With their confirmation, the validators are ready to create actions based on them.
+With the outputs' ordering, validators are able to act on them.

 Actions are triggered by passing the outputs to the scheduler.
 The scheduler will do one of two things: